themaplelab/swan/README.md

 ```

 ### 3. Processing analysis results
-Currently, we only have one consumer of analysis results.
 The driver writes the taint analysis results to `swan-dir/results.json`.

 ```
 [{